 Participating in the inquiry

-The committee is now accepting submissions to inform the second interim report.
-Submissions should be received by
+The committee is accepting submissions to inform the second interim report.

 To assist the preparation of submissions, the Committee has identified five priority focus areas that the second interim report will consider in detail.
 They are listed below: